 Once the application is submitted, you need to prove use is and was on the property on January 1.
 Try and take photographs of the use as close to January 1st as possible for documentation.
 Time and date stamp your photos if possible.

 If you are just getting started then enclosures will surely be needed.
-Be sure to look at the selections below.
+Be sure to look at the aviary selections below by clicking on the pics.

 The property appraiser will typically give an Agricultural Classification on whatever lands are used.
 The more land used may result in more Agricultural Classified Lands.
 If the Ag Classification will save you money (check out the Ag Analysis Calculator) try and apply for all the acres on the property to see what you can get.
 Why limit your tax savings?